Skip to main content | Skip to section menu | Access keys.

 • Your debt is not linked to the tenancy of the house (e.g. Council tax arrears)

-If you, or anyone who would be a member of the your household in a Council tenancy has an ASBO or has a current breach of tenancy notice served then you may be suspended from receiving an offer.
+We may suspend your application if you, or any member of your household in a Council tenancy, has an antisocial behaviour order or a current breach of tenancy notice.

 What happens if an applicant gives the Council false information?